Your AI is now a model risk problem.

 Annual MRM Cycle

-Independent validation packetsValidation evidence assembled per SR 11-7 / E-23.
-Performance benchmarks, ongoing-monitoring summaries, change-control records — all framework-mapped and submission-ready.
+Independent validation packetsValidation evidence assembled per SR 26-2 / E-23.
+Performance benchmarks, ongoing-monitoring summaries, change-control records.
+All framework-mapped and submission-ready.

 Examination Prep

 Submission-ready Assurance PacksVerifiable, framework-mapped artifacts in the formats examiners expect.
-SR 11-7, OSFI E-23, DORA, EU AI Act, NIST AI RMF — assembled on demand for examination request lists.
+SR 26-2, OSFI E-23, DORA, EU AI Act, NIST AI RMF.
+Assembled on demand for examination request lists.

 Real-Time Risk Alerts

-AI Gateway escalation triggersWhen drift, exception, or material change crosses a threshold, the AI Gateway alerts the model owner, validator, MRM director, and CRO — with full context and the policy that fired.
+AI Gateway escalation triggersWhen drift, exception, or material change crosses a threshold, the AI Gateway alerts the model owner, validator, MRM director, and Chief Risk Officer.
+With full context and the policy that fired.

 Explore the four components